Lyme Disease Diet

 Here’s my scoop on meat.
 I’ll keep it short and simple.

-That said, if you must eat meat, be cautious with fish (check apps and websites for heavy metal and mercury regarding types of fish and where they were caught.
+Be cautious with fish (check apps and websites for heavy metal and mercury regarding types of fish and where they were caught.
 Heavy metals and mercury weaken the immune system thus giving strength to Lyme and other pathogens.
-Again refrain from ground beef as described above.
+Again refrain from ground beef and all read meat.
+Red meat such as beef, pork and lamb contain a polysaccharide that excites Lyme pathogens, thus exciting the immune system, thus causing immune symptoms.

 Other Protein Sources to Eat with a Lyme Disease Diet